 The fact is that EPA has never publicly stated how much data it actually has in its files.
 The only information provided on chemical testing is the number of regulatory actions EPA has taken to compel testing, which is misleading.
 As noted above, EPA has collected information on thousands of chemicals through its new chemicals program, consent agreements and voluntary programs, Section 8(e) reporting, and the CDR rule.
 There is no way to tell the real size of any information gap until EPA discloses how much information it actually has.

 When one hears that there are more than 80,000 chemicals in commerce and, of those, fewer than 300 have been tested and only 5 restricted, it is understandable this would raise some eyebrows.
 As explained above, however, the first of these two numbers are patently inaccurate.
 The third statistic is also erroneous.
 EPA has regulated over 2,000 new chemicals through the PMN process (and almost as many PMNs have been withdrawn).
 EPA has restricted many existing chemicals through the “significant new use rules” or SNURs that it issues in connection with reviewing new chemicals.
 EPA provides some useful statistics here on its new chemicals accomplishments.
-TSCA is a statute that has accomplished a lot since it was enacted in 1976, and it will be able to do much more with carefully tailored enhancements.
+Despite some shortcomings TSCA is a statute that has accomplished a lot since it was enacted in 1976, but it will be able to do much more with appropriate enhancements.

 Myth: The chemical industry is hiding information on chemicals in commerce.